 Your home is not considered within any financial assessments as it is entirely impractical to receive home care without a home!

-Before determining whether you will required to sell your home to fund moving into a Care Home or Nursing Home it is important to understand your unique circumstances.
-There are a number of provisos which would prevent you from having to sell your own home, dependent on whether your require residential or nursing care.
+Before determining whether you will be required to sell your home to fund moving into a Care Home or Nursing Home it is important to understand your unique circumstances.
+There are a number of provisos that would prevent you from having to sell your own home, dependent on whether you require residential or nursing care.

 Residential Care Home